WebCrew/HumHub-Gamer-Theme/README.md

 - You can change intro videos in folder: ../TodGmbH/video
 - You can change slider settings in file: ../TodGmbH/views/dashboard/widgets/share.php

+**If you do not like to use the Together JS chat, then delete the following lines of code at:** views/layouts/main.php line 79-81 and 92-97

 ## Author plus Team